 This was completely uncharted territory, and I felt it keenly.
 Conversations with Gary in the weeks leading up to the race focused on the mental aspect of things – because in a race this long, once you hit a certain physical pain threshold, the race becomes more about how you manage that and find a way to stay positive and motivated to continue putting one foot in front of another.

 I headed into the Fat Dog weekend with no small amount of exhaustion hanging over me.
-A couple nasty falls on my knees had left me starting an early taper and running exactly once in the 10 days before the race, and a fun but exhausting trip to Utah the week before the race had me craving more than two days of sleeping in my own bed.
+A couple nasty falls on my knees two weeks earlier had left me starting an early taper and running exactly once in the 10 days before the race, and a fun but exhausting trip to Utah the week before the race had me craving more than two days of sleeping in my own bed.

-The logistics of this race are so daunting, and I don’t think I’d really realized how much work it would be to coordinate my crew and pacers and figure out where I’d be when, especially given that there is no cell coverage in Manning Park.
-I put together my best and worst case time scenarios and when I should potentially hit various aid stations – usually with a 3 hour window of when that could be, and with the caveat that it could be even longer if the wheels fell off the bus along the way.
+The logistics of this race are daunting, and I don’t think I’d really realized how much work it would be to coordinate my crew and pacers and figure out where I’d be when, especially given that there is no cell coverage in Manning Park.
+I put together my best and worst case time scenarios and when I “should” potentially hit various aid stations – usually with a 3 hour window of when that could be, and with the caveat that it could be even longer if the wheels fell off the bus along the way.
 Really, I had no idea what to expect, and I felt like I was just throwing darts in the dark and hoping they’d stick.

-After a whirlwind morning of finding a campsite and setting up tents for my crew, and registering and making it onto the shuttle bus to Princeton with 30 seconds to spare, I felt exhausted before the race had even begun.
-Following the mandatory race briefing in Princeton, where my stomach started to tie itself in knots at the thought of what the following 48 hours held, I grabbed dinner with Tara and Tory, two of my very badass group of girls who were also racing the 120 mile, and we carb loaded as if it was the last supper.
-It kind of felt like it was, actually.
+After a whirlwind morning of finding a campsite and setting up tents for my crew, checking in and making it onto the shuttle bus to Princeton with about 30 seconds to spare, I felt exhausted before the race had even begun.
+Following the mandatory race briefing in Princeton, where my stomach started to tie itself in knots at the thought of what the following 48 hours held, I grabbed dinner with Tara and Tory, two of my very badass group of girls who were also racing the 120 mile.
+We carb loaded as if it was the last supper, and it kind of felt like it was.
 I washed down a couple of muscle relaxants with a glass of wine (my ultimate secret sleep weapon before a race – and trust me, there was no way I wasn’t going to try to get as much sleep as possible the night before I got no sleep at all), and tried to pretend that the next day was going to be no big deal.
 Ha.Ha.

 Tory’s friend Jeff had also very sweetly made us girls matching buffs that read “I’m a fucking unicorn” for the race.
 I put mine on and didn’t take it off all race.
 Seemed somewhat fitting, especially given that the ratio of men to women in this race was like 70:30.
 It’s a toss-up whether I felt more like a fucking unicorn or just fucking stupid at this point, but either way I’ll take it.